uio-bmi/immuneML/docs/source/tutorials/how_to_specify_an_analysis_with_yaml.rst

   immune-ml path/to/specification.yaml result/folder/path/

-Alternatively, create an ImmuneMLApp object in a Python script and pass it the path parameter to the constructor before calling its `run()` method as follows:
+Alternatively, create an ImmuneMLApp object in a Python script and pass it the path parameter to the constructor before calling its :code:`run()` method as follows:

 .. highlight:: python
 .. code-block:: python